San Juan, Puerto Rico

 cemetery, for those that have an affinity for graveyards.

-You can walk the perimeter of the town and the fort on the seawalk.
-It is a lovely breezy way to experience the seaside and cool off after a walk through the town.
+walk the perimeter of the town and the fort on the seawalk.
+It is a lovely breezy way to experience the

 Old and